StephenWattam/pyre2/README.rst

 Contact
 =======

-You can file bug reports on GitHub, or contact the author:
+You can file bug reports on GitHub -- as this is a fork for python 3 compatibility I recommend also reporting to the original author:
-`Mike Axiak  contact page <http://mike.axiak.net/contact>`_.
+`Mike Axiak  contact page <http://mike.steph.net/contact>`_.

 Tests
 =====